eth0izzle/Needl/README.md

 - **Spotify**
 - **Facebook Messenger**

+**Warning**: the Alexa list contains a lot of porn websites.
+If this is of concern then don't use Needl until adult content filtering is added.

 ## Installation

 Needl will work on pretty much any Linux system with Python 3.0+.
 A simple `sudo apt-get install python3 python3-pip` will take all of your troubles away.